Guttz/geojson.net/README.md

 [] - Create stylize function inside map.js to style geoJSON features according to it's properties.

+## Golfpace app oberservations

+Business logic used for the GolfApp are marked with a [GOLFPACE] Tag in the code base.

 ## Development

 First install dependencies: `yarn` is recommended, `npm` should also work: run